fawaz-dabbaghieh/PanPA/README.md

-                        Path to directory with GFA files --index INDEX         Path to pickled index file generated in the build step -r SEQS, --seqs SEQS  The input sequences to align in fasta format -c CORES, --cores CORES
+                        Path to directory with GFA files --index INDEX         Path to pickled index file generated in the build step -r SEQS, --seqs SEQS  The input sequences to align in fasta format --dna                 Give this flag if the query sequences are DNA and not AA -c CORES, --cores CORES
                         Numbers of cores to use for aligning --sub_matrix SUB_MATRIX
-                        Substitution matrix to use for alignment, default: blosum62 -o GAF, --out_gaf GAF
+                        Substitution matrix to use for alignment, default: blosum62 --sub_matrix_list     When given, a list of possible substitution matrices will be given -o GAF, --out_gaf GAF
                         Output alignments file path --gap_score GAP_SCORE